jiho/atlasr/README.md

 *	Windows users, you should select the `base` subdirectory and then the main `Download R 2.** for Windows` link.
 Install with the default choices  everywhere.

-*   Linux users, you should get it from your package management system.
+*   Linux users, you should get it from your package management system rather than on the above site.

 Optionally (but this is recommended as it makes things easier in the following), you can install a Graphical User Interface on top of R. We recommend [RStudio](http://rstudio.org/).
 On the download page, select `RStudio Desktop` and it should detect your operating system and present the recommended file for you on the next page.